 C3R Frequently Asked Questions

-FREQUENTLY ASKED QUESTIONS about C3RWhat is C3R?
+What is C3R?
 C3R stands for The Coalition for College and Career Readiness (C3R).
-C3R is an alliance of concerned individuals and organizations in the Lansing tri-county area passionate about college and career readiness of high school graduates.
+C3R is a coalition of concerned individuals and organizations in the tri-county area, Ingham, Clinton, and Eaton counties working together to increase the college and career readiness of high school graduates.

 Why has the C3R been formed?
 C3R has been formed to address the situation in which many new college students - most are high school graduates - find themselves.
-In a nutshell, required placement exams show students are not prepared for college.
+In a nutshell, required placement assessments show many students are not prepared for college.
 To address this situation, most colleges and universities, including LCC, offer courses in - and charge college tuition for - reading, writing and mathematics courses that do not lead to a college degree.
-In 2013 62 percent of students entering LCC who had graduated from high school took at least one college-preparatory class in reading, writing or math.
+In 2013, 62% of students entering Lansing Community College who had graduated from high school took at least one college-preparatory class in reading, writing or math.

 What will C3R do?
-The Coalition will be organized into core work groups.
-These work groups will examine aspects of K-12 education in the Lansing tri-county area public schools and of the college-going experience to discover areas where improvements can be made.
+The Coalition will be organized into action teams.
+These teams will examine aspects of P-20 education, the college going experience and workforce development to identify areas where improvements can be made.

-Will LCC 'Fix' the schools?
+Will LCC "fix" the schools?
 No. LCC is one among many C3R partners.
-Any 'fix' will come from collective thinking and action.
-LCC will contribute ideas like any other C3R partner.
+Any "fix" will come from collective thinking and action.
+LCC will contribute ideas like any other C3R partner and provide an opportunity for partners to convene.

 Who can get involved?
 Everyone.
-It is urgent that Lansing tri-county area residents keen on student success get involved.
-Faculty and staff of the public schools in Ingham, Clinton and Eaton Counties, business, industry and the community, especially non-profit organizations awarding scholarships or providing social and academic services to youth, must see C3R as a part of their work.
+It is urgent that the tri-county area residents keen on student success get involved.
+Faculty and staff of the public schools in Ingham, Clinton and Eaton Counties, Post - Secondary staff and faculty, business, industry, community coalitions, non-profit organizations and faith-based organizations must all see C3R as a part of their work.

-What is a Bridge program?
+What is a Bridge Program?
+The Summer Bridge program is a component of C3R.
 Bridge programs are an accepted and effective way of strengthening core college-level skills.
 They are offered at colleges and universities all over the U.S. and most commonly occur the summer before a student's first semester in college.

-What happens in the C3R Summer Bridge Program?
-In the C3R Summer Bridge Program students can expect to learn what it is to be a college student while increasing their reading skill and building confidence.
+What happens at the C3R Summer Bridge Program?
+In the C3R Summer Bridge Program students can expect to learn what it is like to be a college student while increasing their reading skill and building confidence.
 The Summer Bridge Program arms students for the challenging demands of college.
-It is offered on Lansing Community College's main campus.
+It is offered on LCC's main campus.

 Who can participate in the C3R Summer Bridge Program at LCC?
-Recent high school graduates in Ingham, Clinton and Eaton counties who have completed AccuPlacer Assessments are encouraged to apply for Bridge.
+Recent high school graduates in Ingham, Clinton and Eaton counties who have completed AccuPlacer Assessments are encouraged to apply for the Bridge Program.

 What are wrap-around services?
 Colleges and universities offer more than classes.
 They offer the support services students need to earn their certificates and degrees.
 Some of these services are academic advising, counseling, financial aid, and tutoring.
-The Bridge program includes these services.
+The Bridge Program includes these services and more.

 Will participating in the C3R Summer Bridge Program help me to get a job?
 Not directly.
 The Bridge experience provides the skills needed to compete.

-Will students like the Bridge instructors?
+Will students be able to relate to the Bridge instructors?
 Bridge instructors are selected for experiences, education and specialization that relate to Bridge students.
 Some instructors have taught in high school and some have worked with new college students.

 Will participating in the Bridge program help me feel more comfortable on campus?
 Absolutely!
 Bridge students learn the campus during the slower summer session, so when fall semester starts they feel at home.

-Is there a cost?
-All tuition, fees and cost of textbooks are paid for Bridge students.
-This totals an estimated $1,000 college value.
+Is there a cost to students?
+Not at this time, all tuition, fees and cost of textbooks are paid for Bridge students.
+This totals an estimated $1,000 in college value.

 Coalition for College and Career Readiness (C3R)